 Speaking with your doctor will enable you to use the information you need and give the doctor insight into how the disease will impact your general well-being and how you are handling the situation.
 Diabetes Care requires effective communication with your doctor so that you receive suitable treatment solutions.

 Blood Sugar Test

-Although the time you spend with your doctor is usually limited, you can maximize on the time available by preparing questions before the visit and asking the most pertinent ones.
+Although the time you spend with your doctor is usually limited, you can maximize the time available by preparing questions before the visit and asking the most pertinent ones.
 Type 2 diabetes causes high blood sugar levels.
 If you have not received a type 2 diagnosis but have noticed certain warning signs, you can ask your doctor to organize a blood sugar test for you.

 Questions after Type 2 Diabetes Diagnosis

 If you get an official diagnosis of type 2 diabetes, the doctor will talk to you about the condition and let you know which treatment options to consider.
 You will probably be concerned about how the disease will affect your life and have various questions you want to ask.

 - What causes type 2 diabetes?
 Is it curable?